 Mrs. Jennifer Upsall - Assistant Headteacher, IB Coordinator

 Our IB Coordinator next year will be Mrs Jennifer Upsall.
-Like Jeff and Rob, Jennifer began her teaching career (in Modern Languages) in the UK, but has been working in international schools for over 10 years.
+Like Rob, Jennifer began her teaching career (in Modern Languages) in the UK, but has been working in international schools for over 10 years.
 She is exceptionally experienced in the IB Diploma, having been part of the team that set up the Diploma in her current school nearly ten years ago, and having been involved in whole school IB leadership ever since.
 Ms Pratt has already begun regular meetings with Mrs Upsall to make sure she hits the ground running, and knows our students (and our systems) really well by the time she joins us.
 Ms Pratt tells me she is really impressed by Mrs Upsall – by her knowledge and skills in IB, but also her warm and engaging personality.